neverleave0916/docker-yolo_v4/README.md

 ```
 3. View the result

-If success, you will get predictions.jpg in your folder.
+If succeed, you will get predictions.jpg in your folder.